 Sri Lanka Facts and Figures

 Compassion's work in Sri Lanka began in 2010 with the Child Survival Program.
-The Child Development Program was started in 2012.
+The Child Sponsorship Program was started in 2012.

 Child Sponsorship Program